LSEG-API-Samples/Example.EMA.Cpp.NIProviderHybridApp/README.md

 ![EMAWorkFlows](./emaworkflows.png)

 There are three main threads in demo application.
 Application main thread, Consumer Manager Thread and Provider Manager Thread.
 The application start from Application main thread and below steps are the description of the main work flows according to above diagram.
-1. Application create and initialize NIProvider Manager Thread, it will create new thread for manage OmmProvider object and pass required parameters to create internal object and send login to ADH immediately.
-NiProvider Manager Thread also has its own OmmProviderClient with the dispatch loop for dispatch message.
+1. Application creates and initialize NIProvider Manager Thread.
+It will create new thread for manage OmmProvider object and pass required parameters to create internal object and then send login to ADH immediately.NiProvider Manager Thread also has its own OmmProviderClient with the dispatch loop for dispatch message.

 2. After OmmProviderClient receive OnRefresh callback, Application has to check if the connection status is up or down.
 Basically EMA does not have callback for connection state.
 Therefore we assume that if the login stream is Open and Data state is Ok, that means connection is up and ready for publish data.
 If the connection state is down we will stop the NIProvider Manager thread and exit the application.